 This was an outgrowth of earlier work on a project "Physics without Building Blocks" for which I received NSF support.
 One product of that research was a paper published in Studies in History and Philosophy of Modern Physics "Physical Composition".
 The project led in to my development of a pragmatist interpretation of quantum theory---a project supported in 2011-12 by a grant from the John Templeton Foundation.
 Some of this research was conducted as an occasional visitor to Anton Zeilinger's laboratory in Vienna.
 My first publication on this topic "Quantum theory: a Pragmatist Approach" appeared in the British Journal for the Philosophy of Science.
 Another paper appeared in Foundations of Physics Dispelling Feynman's mystery, and a third in Philosophy of Science Observation and Quantum Objectivity.
-Here are three more recently published papers: How Quantum Theory Helps us Explain, Quantum Meaning, Causality and Chance in Relativistic Quantum Field Theories, Quantum States as Objective Informational Bridges, A pragmatist view of the metaphysics of entanglement.
+Here are some more recently published papers: How Quantum Theory Helps us Explain, Quantum Meaning, Causality and Chance in Relativistic Quantum Field Theories, Quantum States as Objective Informational Bridges, A pragmatist view of the metaphysics of entanglement.

 In Fall 2009 I visited the Perimeter Institute for Theoretical Physics where I gave two talks Reduction and Emergence in Bose-Einstein Condensates and What's Wrong with 'Measurement'?.
 You can see a more recent talk I gave there here.
 Together with Jos Uffink and Philip Stamp, I organized an interdisciplinary workshop on Part and Whole in Physics.
 This was sponsored by the Lorentz Center, and took place in Leiden, the Netherlands from March 22nd-26th, 2010.